josh-williams-401-advanced-javascript/notes/README.md

 This should produce `Adding Note: This is my note`

 This app allows you to enter a note into a command line by typing with `-a` or `--add`, and it will console.log the note you enter after that, which should be surrounded by quotes.
 It will not log anything with other commands, and it will not log anything if no note is written.
-The assignment says to run the program with `node notes.js` but that does not work with the file structure provided.
-It would work if `index.js` were renamed as `notes.js`.

 ### 8/11/2020